 The next time, we added food color to our water.
 Made blue water droplets, which was fun.
 But even better – after we stopped playing, we flipped over the dry ice – the blue water had all frozen to the underside of the dry ice.

 We wondered what happens when you put dry ice in a baby bottle… We put in dry ice and little water.
-It turns out the hole in the nipple releases some of the gas and lets a little water escape, but not enough – the pressure was building quickly and I was worried the nipple would break or fly off, so I unscrewed it, and discovered this sound effect… After a couple minutes of playing with it, my husband calls downstairs, saying “What is that noise???
+It turns out the hole in the nipple releases some of the gas and lets a little water escape, but not enough – the pressure was building quickly and I was worried the nipple would break or fly off (never put dry ice in a completely closed container – it could explode!), so I unscrewed it, and discovered this sound effect… After a couple minutes of playing with it, my husband calls downstairs, saying “What is that noise???
 Is it the dog??”

 The next time, we put dry ice in a sippy cup with a straw.
 We added a little water, then screwed on the lid – As the vapor expands, it forces the water out the straw, making a great little geyser.
 Which was completely unexpected the first time (though I now realize I could have predicted it) but VERY funny!